 Mutually Support All

 There is no chain of command when it comes to building trust; in this case, the playing field is level.
-Everyone deserves to be trusted regardless of your position or theirs.
+Everyone deserves to be trusted regardless of their position or theirs.

 People that exude trust know that it’s smarter to focus on what’s best for the team, not what’s best for self.
 They are outwardly focused and flexible, willing to help anyone on the team who needs a hand—as well as teams in other areas of the organization.
 In order for an organization to be successful, everyone must feel as though they have a stake in the outcome of their work.